 We have our infrastructure where we hosted Strapi, and we secured all of the client connections.
-We also used the role-based-access control feature to restrict the user permissions.
+We also used the role-based-access control feature to restrict user permissions.

 For example, users from the agency that managed the campaign could not publish the advertising assets.
-Only users from Google could do it after the asset is validated.
+Only users from Google can do it after the asset is validated.
 We could not risk and have any mistakes, as the assets are displayed on the streets, and everyone can instantly see them.

-On our side, we’re planning to include this real-time ad management tool built on top of Strapi as part of our offering so that customers are entirely in control of their campaigns.
+We’re planning to include this real-time ad management tool built on top of Strapi as part of our offering so that customers are entirely in control of their campaigns.

 Get all the latest Strapi updates, news and events.